How to Choose Your Coffee Grind According to Your Equipment

 TECHNICAL GUIDE

-Grind size is the most overlooked variable at home, yet the most decisive.
-Too coarse, the water flows too quickly and the coffee lacks body.
-Too fine, the extraction gets blocked and bitterness takes over.
-Here's how to find the right setting for your equipment.
+Grinding is the most neglected variable at home yet the most decisive.
+Too coarse, water passes too quickly and the coffee lacks body.
+Too fine, extraction blocks and bitterness dominates.
+Here’s how to find the right setting for your equipment.

 THE PRINCIPLE